 Today I am blessed beyond words.
 We currently own and operate 971 lots across 16 mobile home parks in 7 states and we have a few mobile home parks under contract.
 We aim to keep growing and have hired several great team-members to help us do so efficiently.
 I have had the pleasure of being invited to speak on all of the top mobile home park investing podcasts (click here to listen: https://www.keelteam.com/podcast-links) and I have attended the MHU boot camp 3 times.
 We have scratch started our own Mobile Home Transport and Installation business, which removes one of the biggest pain points for us in our value-add, infill process (Learn more here: https://www.a1mobilehometransport.com).
 I have a beautiful wife, Katie, that supports me and together we have 2 awesome kids named Aria and Kai.
 We have moved 3 times over the past year to live in or near mobile home parks that we have renovated.
 We love this business and the financial freedom it has brought our family.

 My goal is to own over $100 million (asset value) in mobile home parks.
 Affordable housing is in high demand and supply is limited.
-What we offer in mobile homes parks is America's most affordable, non-subsidized source of housing.
-More and more mobile home parks are being torn down and redeveloped every year, decreasing supply and literally pushing people to the streets.
-I believe that what we offer is a win-win for investors AND for mobile home park residents and that is why I believe I will be doing this for as long as I can, which should be a good amount of time given I'm currently 31 years old.
+What we offer in mobile home parks is America's most affordable, non-subsidized source of housing.
+Several mobile home parks are being torn down and redeveloped every year, decreasing supply and literally pushing people to the streets.
+I believe that what we offer is a win-win for investors AND for mobile home park residents and that is why I believe I will be doing this for as long as I can.

 I would love to connect with you now that you know my story.
 Please click here and reach out so I can provide value to you: https://www.andrewkeel.com/contact